aI-area/T-S-polish/README.md

 Other tasks can run in a similar way (just change the parameter `TASK_TAG` in the script).

 Feel free to tune the hyper parameters to try to get better result.
-In our default setting, `--hidden_size 300` sets the hidden state dimension to be 300, `--rand_size 8` sets the latent code dimension to be 8. `--epoch 30 --anneal_rate 0.95` means the model will be trained for 30 epochs, with learning rate annealing by 0.95.
+In our default setting, `--hidden_size 300` sets the hidden state dimension to be 300, `--epoch 30 --anneal_rate 0.9` means the model will be trained for 30 epochs, with learning rate annealing by 0.9.

 After each epoch, the model will be saved (default in the path `saved/model` from the project root).